-6. Apply oil to the new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
+5. Apply oil to the new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
 Tighten securely.
-7. Install the oil filter drain plug and tighten securely.
-8. Install the engine drain plug and tighten it securely.
-Pour the recommended oil in the filler hole.
-Install filler plug.
-9. Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes.
-10. Turn the engine off and wait approximately one minute.
+6. Install the oil filter drain plug and tighten securely.

+7. Install the engine drain plug and tighten it securely.
+Remove the oil filler plug being careful not to let contaminants enter the opening; then pour the recommended oil in the filler hole.
+Install the level stick.
+8. Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes.
+9. Turn the engine off and wait approximately one minute.
 Recheck the oil level.
-11. Inspect the area around the drain plug and oil filter for leaks.
+10. Inspect the area around the drain plug and oil filter for leaks.